MarkBind/markbind/docs/devGuide/development/workflow.md

 #### Keeping your fork up to date

 When new PRs are merged into the `master` branch, your `master` branch will be out of sync with the main repository.
-To update your branches to branch from the latest master:
+One way to update your branches to branch from the latest master is as follows:

 1. Go to your fork on Github and click 'Sync Fork'